Mildred Grossman

-Mildred Grossman (1916-1988) was a New York City public school teacher, civil rights activist, unionist, and an award-winning photographer associated with the Photo League.
+Mildred Grossman (1916–1988) was a New York City public school teacher, civil rights activist, unionist, and a photographer associated with the Photo League.
 She led 32 other teachers in a civil case against the New York City Public Schools and the state's McCarthy-era Feinberg ‘loyalty’ Law.

 Education and membership of the Teachers Union

 Mildred Grossman was born in Brooklyn, New York, in 1916 eldest daughter of Lewis J. and Maybella Grossman, and sister of Mitchell, Henrietta and Leonard.
 She studied Business Administration and in 1937 earned a bachelor's degree with a Teaching Certificate from the College of Business and Accounting of the City College of New York.
-There, as President of the Girls Club in 1935, she was notable for her campaign to secure readmission of women banned from studying at the College, the formation of a student union and defence of academic freedom, and a youth allowance for needy students.
+There, as President of the Girls Club in 1935, she was notable for her campaign to secure readmission of women banned from studying at the college, the formation of a student union and defense of academic freedom, and a youth allowance for needy students.
 While studying, she worked at Coty Cosmetics in Manhattan.
 In 1939 she attended NYS Communist Party summer school before beginning teaching in business accounting at Central Commercial High School in Manhattan.
 She became active in the Teachers Union of New York and a member of the American Labor Party.